femave/deno-library/README.md

 This program will fork this project and create a branch to do pr against this main project automatically.
 And add your Deno project to the library!
+It uses git console commands so is important to have git in the PATH.
+Tryied in windows only!

 ## Install